Confessions of the Mind

-Confessions of the Mind is the tenth studio album by the English rock and pop band the Hollies, released on November 1970.
+Confessions of the Mind is the tenth studio album by the English rock and pop band the Hollies, released in November 1970.
 It was released in the United States as Moving Finger, with a different track sequence and the tracks "Separated" and "I Wanna Shout" replaced with the Clarke/Sylvester penned "Marigold: Gloria Swansong" saved from the previous album (Hollies Sing Hollies) and "Gasoline Alley Bred".
 In Germany, it was released by Hansa as Move On with an alternate track sequence with "Gasoline Alley Bred" added.
 The UK version peaked at number 30 in the charts and the US version at number 183.